jeff-zucker/solid-file-client/README.md

 On success, the readFile() method returns the contents of the specified file.
 The return value will be a string for text files and a blob for binary files such as images and music.

-In some cases Solid servers may offer multiple versions of a resource (for example Turtle and JSON-LD representations of the same file).
-If you need to specify a given version, see [Working with Accept headers](#accept-headers).

 If you want the content as a ReadableStream, use the get() method - see [Low-level Methods](#low-level-methods).